Food insecurity and hunger in the United States: Community gardens

 Local governments can also mitigate hunger and food insecurity in low-income neighborhoods by establishing community gardens.
-According to the Encyclopedia of Community, a community garden is “an organized, grassroots initiative whereby a section of land is used to produce food or flowers or both in an urban environment for the personal use or collective benefit of its members."
+According to the Encyclopedia of Community, a community garden is "an organized, grassroots initiative whereby a section of land is used to produce food or flowers or both in an urban environment for the personal use or collective benefit of its members."
 Community gardens are beneficial in that they provide community members with self-reliant methods for acquiring nutritious, affordable food.
 This contrasts with safety net programs, which may alleviate food insecurity but often foster dependency.

 According to the Journal of Applied Geography, community gardens are most successful when they are developed using a bottom-up approach, in which community members are actively engaged from the start of the planning process.
 This empowers community members by allowing them to take complete ownership over the garden and make decisions about the food they grow.
 Community gardens are also beneficial because they allow community members to develop a better understanding of the food system, the gardening process, and healthy versus unhealthy foods.
 Community gardens thereby promote better consumption choices and allow community members to maintain healthier lifestyles.

 Despite the many advantages of community gardens, community members may face challenges in regard to accessing and securing land, establishing organization and ownership of the garden, maintaining sufficient resources for gardening activities, and preserving safe soils.

 Private sector hunger relief

 The oldest type of formal hunger relief establishment used in the United States is believed to be the almshouse, but these are no longer in existence.
 A couple decades after WWII a notion was spread that hunger had been alleviated in Western countries.
-One man in the U.S, John van Hengel, was frustrated with the little attention towards food insecurity and in 1967 established the first food bank in Phoenix, Arizona *.
-Named St. Mary's food bank alliance, it worked by collecting food that has been thrown away by grocery stores because it was no longer salable but was perfectly good for human consumption.
+One man in the U.S., John van Hengel, was frustrated with the little attention towards food insecurity after hearing a woman tell her story of food insecurity when she walked into the soup kitchen where he was volunteering.
+In 1967 established the first food bank in Phoenix, Arizona named St. Mary's food bank alliance.
+It worked by collecting food that has been thrown away by grocery stores because it was no longer salable but was good regardless for human consumption.
 Around the same time, from 1969 through the 1980s, the renowned Black Panther party established a very effective free breakfast program.
 Launched in January 1969, Bobby Seale started this program at Father Earl A. Neil's St.Augustine episcopal church in West Oakland.
 In the 21st century, hunger relief agencies run by civil society include: